impactorbitco/handbook-main/content/ims/policies/information-security/IT Access Controls.md

 1. Access Review and Audits

-Green Orbit Digital conducts regular reviews and audits of user access rights to ensure that:
+Impact Orbit Creative Group conducts regular reviews and audits of user access rights to ensure that:

 Access Permissions are Appropriate: Access rights are reviewed periodically, especially after role changes, department transfers, or when there are changes in job responsibilities.